stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 }
 ```

-The pool has a _max_ member that we assume is an overall limit on the number of sets that is can allocate.
+The pool has a _max_ member that we assume is an overall limit on the number of sets that it can allocate.

-We add the following to allocate a number of sets from the pool:
+We add the following method to allocate a number of sets from the pool:

 ```java
 public synchronized List<DescriptorSet> allocate(List<Layout> layouts) {